 Why Are Food Prices Going Up?

 If you are wondering, Why are grocery prices going up?, you are not alone.
-It would be easy to simply point to the pandemic as the problem, but what is the real cause of the price of food going up?
+It would be easy to simply point to the pandemic for starting the problem, but what is the real cause of the price of food going up?

 How High are Grocery Prices Going Up?

-If you have not personally noticed inflation in food prices, you have almost certainly heard news reports about the price of groceries going up – and some reports are downright dire.
+If you have not personally noticed inflation in food prices, you have almost certainly heard news reports about the price of groceries going up – and some reports of the rising food prices are downright dire.

 According to many of these stories, grocery prices have gone up by 15% since 2019.
 Yet, there are rumblings of an expected 30% increase in groceries’ prices, which is a frightening prospect.